guptam/kylo-docs-test/ClouderaDockerSandboxDeploymentGuide.rst

 5. After it’s started exit the container to go back to the CoreOS host.

-Step 4: Build a Cloudera Distribution of PCNG and Copy it to the Docker Container
+Step 4: Build a Cloudera Distribution of Kylo and Copy it to the Docker Container
 ---------------------------------------------------------------------------------

 1. Modify the pom.xml file for the thinkbig-services-app module.
 Change: